Second Year Graduate Student

 After four years at Dartmouth College, I received my BA in Biological Sciences with a focus on Computational Genetics.
-Soon after college, I started working in the lab of Doctor Jason Moore for two years where I was immersed further into computational genetics and cancer research.
-I wanted more hands-on experience with genetics and molecular biology as well as to apply bioinformatics to biological problems.
+Soon after college, I started working in the lab of Dr. Jason Moore for two years where I was immersed further into computational genetics and cancer research.
+I wanted more hands-on experience with genetics and molecular biology as well as to develop and apply computational methods to biological problems.
 I chose the CMB graduate program at UVM because of its uniquely vibrant and collaborative environment composed of inspiring people with a genuine passion for science.

 Research in our laboratory aims to understand the genetic basis of genomic variations and their roles in the etiologies of complex human diseases, particularly mental disorders and brain diseases (e.g. substance use disorders), using the latest high-throughput genomic platforms (e.g. microarrays and next-generation sequencing) and advanced computational tools, followed by functional validations of identified variants.
 Our studies will provide better understanding of the disease mechanisms towards novel development of early diagnosis, disease prediction, and personalized treatment.

 Sulovari, A. , Kiralis, J., Moore, J.H., Optimal use of biological expert knowledge from literature mining in ant colony optimization for analysis of epistasis in human disease.
 Evolutionary Computation, Machine Learning and Data Mining in Bioinformatics 2013; LNCS 7833:129-140

 Moore, J.H., Hill, D., Sulovari, A., Kidd, L. Genetic analysis of prostate cancer using computational evolution, Pareto-optimization and post-processing Genetic Programming Theory and Practice X 2013; 87-101